Items in category javascript

 JavaScript

-Here lies the story… First I decided rewrite my old BlogSlideShow JS-class.
+First I decided rewrite my old BlogSlideShow JS-class.
 In fact I have a plan to rewrite all of my old works gaining to update functionally and appearance regarding to nowadays fashion and make better their code.
-You can see what I got at the demo page.
 So, after I finished with implementation on fluent JS, without use of any external library I ported it on jQuery.
 After that I wrote also implementation on YUI3.
+I’m fond of both those frameworks and found that is a good practice top have the same task solved thrice in different ways.
+So here is my observations experienced the task.

 Interactive Grid with Your Own Hands